ookk2011/wifi-pineapple-cloner/README.md

 # Wifi Pineapple Cloner v4

 The Pineapple NANO and TETRA are excellent security hardware but in 2020 they reached their end of life.<br>
-So to give a new life to this platform on more modern hardware I developed these scripts to port it to different routers.<br>
+So to give a new life to this platform on modern hardware I developed these scripts to port it to different routers.<br>

 Sometime between 2019 and 2020 we started using the private beta of this project which my friends called "Pineapple Termidor".<br>
 So at the time of remaking this project I decided to rescue the original name from oblivion 🤣